Ñumí

 Ñumí (Guaraní: Ñumi) is a district of the Guairá Department, Paraguay.

 Is located to the south of the city of Villarrica, the capital of the department, and to the east of the San Salvador district.
 Is connected to both by wide roads.
 Is about 198 kilometers away from Asunción.
 You can get to this district following the Route 8 "Doctor Blas Garay".

 The activities of the population are fundamentally agricultural.
 They also dedicate to the work of wood, although this last one has diminished lately.

-Area
+Geography

 The zone of Ñumí is of low prairies.
 This district has an area of 324 square kilometers with a population (2008) of 3,637 inhabitants.
 His population density is of 11 inhabitants per square kilometer.